 The law, especially the Privacy Rule and Security Rule that are contained within Title II of the Act, have created an incredible challenge for medical organizations.
 Healthcare providers, plans, and clearinghouses – called covered entities under the law – must contract with any business associates that handled their patients’ protected health information (PHI).
 Essentially, compliance must be maintained via these outside parties as well.

-The following installment in our Real World Scenario series covers an interaction between one of our consultants and a potential client regarding healthcare IT Colocation.
+The following installment in our Real World Scenario series covers an interaction between our consultants and a potential client regarding healthcare IT Colocation.
 Following the transcript of that discussion, we will review several key terms used by one of the two parties.

 Consultant: Tell us about your hosting needs.